raspibolt/raspibolt/raspibolt_69_tor.md

 ## Bonus guide: Anonymous node with Tor
 *Difficulty: medium*

+*Note:* this is the standalone version of the Tor configuration guide.
+If you already followed the RaspiBolt2 guide (which is Tor-only by default), you do not need to follow this guide.

 ### What is Tor?

 Tor is a free software that allows you to anonymize internet traffic by routing it through a network of nodes to hide the location and usage profile of end points.